feihong/glitch-quickstart/README.md

     refresh

-Get the versions of interesting tools:
+Get the versions of interesting tools (see versions.txt for results from latest run):

     source versions.sh

+## Go

+To build:

+    go build

+Clean build takes 15s, subsequent builds take 1s.
+Memory use is 11 MB.

+To run, change scripts/start to `./app`.

+## F#

+To build:

+    dotnet build

+Clean build takes 47s, subsequent builds take 13s.
+Memory use is 49 MB.

+To run, change scripts/start to `dotnet run`.

 ## Notes

-Running and compiling simple Go and Erlang programs works.

-I successfully built and ran simple web servers using these languages:
+I can compile and run simple Erlang programs.

-- Go
-- F#

-Running `go build` on a minimal project takes about 1 second.
-Memory use is 14 MB (out of 512 MB).
-This compared to the stock Fastify app which uses 53 MB.

-Running `dotnet build` on a minimal project takes about 33 seconds from a clean build (14 seconds from cached build).
-Memory use is 54 MB.
+The stock Fastify app uses 24 MB of memory.

 Some other notable tools whose versions I don't care about: